mjfahr/assignment5/README.md

 The data structure consists of two header files, "FibonacciNode.h" and  "FibonacciHeap.h".

-To use the Fibonacci Heap, simply place these header files in the directory with your project, or your includes directory, and add
+To use the Fibonacci Heap, simply place these header files in the directory with your project, and add

   #include "FibonacciHeap.h"

-or

-  #include <FibonacciHeap.h>

-respectively, to the relevant files in your project, and compile normally.
+to the relevant files in your project, and compile normally.

 Also included is a custom "main.cpp" file containing some pre-written tests.